adelowo/portfolio/_posts/2018-10-10-drone-ci-to-deploy-a-jekyll-site.md

 #### Continous Deployment

-Awesome, we have set up continous integration to make sure the site doesn't break randomly but we still need to be deeploy changes automatically.
+Awesome, we have set up continous integration to make sure the site doesn't break randomly but we still need to deploy changes automatically.
 Since the previous step built the site ( into the `_site` directory ), all that is needed is to copy those files to some location.